Killer Instinct 2: Gameplay

 The combo system has its roots in the original Killer Instinct.
 By pressing a certain strength button after an opener move, a player will launch an auto-double and initiate the combo system of the game.
 Unlike the first game, players can now open up combos with new and much less risky moves than before (most notable a close Fierce punch or close Fierce kick).
 Additionally, Super Moves can be placed into combos, greatly increasing their damage and potency as well as being unbreakable.
 Additionally combos can be extended using throws, super linkers, manual-doubles, and super end specials.
 As a result of the weakened normal moves and other changes to the system, combos have now become more devastating in Killer Instinct 2.
 In an apparent effort to help ease this dominance, combo breakers are now easier to perform.
 Unlike combo breakers in the first game, which also required a three tiered 'rock, paper, scissors' system based on strength to break, combos are now broken depending on the type of attack.
 Punches break kick doubles, and kicks will break punch doubles.

 Parry, an advanced new addition, allow an open counter-attack after a successful parry block.
 A player can assume a standing defensive position and cause the attacker to temporarily freeze if the parry is successful, and from there either perform a special stunning technique or a three-hit variant of a Special Move.

 The finishing moves have also been reworked.
 Now each character can only execute these attacks when the opponent's second life bar flashes red (unlike the first Killer Instinct the opponent falls when he or she loses all of his or her energy bars).
 Each character has two Ultimate combo moves (one of them can be executed without executing a combo), the Humiliation sequences were dropped, and the Ultra combo feature is still intact.
-Unlike the Mortal Kombat Fatalities, the Killer Instinct 2s finishing moves do not feature brutality or blood.
+Although the finishing moves in Killer Instinct share certain similarities to that of the Mortal Kombat Fatalities including depictions of blood and the killing of defeated opponents, they are generally less graphic in nature.
+Finishing moves involving explicit dismemberment or decapitation are absent from the series.